-How do I get a job in teaching and education?
+How do I apply successfully for a job in teaching and education?

 What are the different routes to qualifying as a teacher?

-- University-led Postgraduate or Professional Graduate Certificate in Education (PGCE).
+- University-led Postgraduate or Professional Graduate Certificate in Education (PGCE) or Postgraduate Diploma in Education (PGDE).
 Full-time courses usually last one year and you'll spend at least 24 weeks on placement in at least two schools.

 - School-centred initial teacher training (SCITT).
 Training is offered by a consortium of schools and colleges.
 Most SCITTs also offer a PGCE, with training provided by university staff.

 - School Direct training programme.
 School-led training run by a lead school in partnership with a university or SCITT and other schools, which may lead to a PGCE.